 If you live in an area that doesn’t get much sun, or if you’re experiencing postpartum depression in the dead of winter, you can opt for specialized lamps or lightbulbs that help change and brighten the lighting in your own home.

 What you feel after a new baby arrives is real and raw.
-Adjusting to a new normal is never easy, but sometimes what you experience is more than just a case of the “baby blues.”
-When you feel overwhelmed, stressed, and hopeless, it’s time to get real and get help.
+Adjusting to a new normal is never easy, but sometimes what you experience is more than just a case of the ‘baby blues’.
+When you feel overwhelmed, stressed, and hopeless, it’s time to get real and get help by talking to your OB GYN.

 Don’t suffer in silence.
 This isn’t good for you or for your baby.
 The most important thing you can do as a new caregiver or parent is to seek help so you can feel better and take the best possible care of your newborn.